Every year after school was out for the summer, my friends and I tested our manhood by becoming one with nature and braving the elements.

 We had been Prince fans for about a year, having bought 1999 and worn out several copies of the cassette.
 There were rumors that he had a new album coming out that would be a soundtrack to his own movie.
 We were hoping for something bigger and better than 1999, and this was our first listen to the brand new single.

-Purple Rain came out later that summer, and we basked in the aura of “Let’s Go Crazy,” “Take Me With U” and “I Would Die 4 U.” We giggled at the adolescent filth of “Darling Nikki,” but solemnly endured all eight minutes and 45 seconds of the title track.
-We felt older – that somehow, this was more serious, mature music.
+Purple Rain came out later that summer, and we basked not only in “When Doves Cry,” but also in “Let’s Go Crazy,” “Take Me With U” and “I Would Die 4 U.” We giggled at the adolescent filth of “Darling Nikki,” but solemnly endured all eight minutes and 45 seconds of the title track.
+We felt older — that somehow, this was more serious, mature music.
 Over the next two years, I discovered R.E.M. and U2, and Top 40 radio suddenly fell by the wayside.
-Just in time, too – I missed the whole Bon Jovi thing.
+Just in time, too: I missed the whole Bon Jovi thing.

 With the Internet, fans can instantly learn when their favorite bands are in the studio, get updates from insiders on the latest news, and download pirated versions of their CDs in MP3 format weeks before the release date.
-But 20 years ago, My friends and I heard the future sounds of music in the middle of the Appalachians, huddled around a boom box as if we were listening to FDR’s Fireside Chats, pretending we were grownups.
+But 20 years ago, My friends and I heard “When Doves Cry” along with other signs of the times in the middle of the Appalachians, huddled around a boombox as if we were listening to FDR’s Fireside Chats, pretending we were grownups.

 I can almost smell the cigar smoke now.
 Hand me a Swiss Cake Roll.